 Figure 3: Imputation strategy for predictors.
 Variables in rectangular solid boxes were used in the model, in oval dashed were only contributed in the imputation model as donors and were not directly included in the main model.
 Clustered covariables were imputed together in a multivariate regression.
-Arrows demonstrate a donor $ ightarrow$ response correlation.
+Arrows demonstrate a donor $\rightarrow$ response correlation.

 Prior choices